ZaneH/kg/content/code/overview/using-a-terminal.md

 ### Using a Text Editor

 `vim` is a widely used text editor for the terminal.
-It's a bit difficult to master, but learning the basics isn't that bad. `nano` is another text editor that's easier to use.
+It's a bit difficult to master, but learning the basics isn't that bad.
+Check out the [[learning-vim]] page. `nano` is a simpler text editor that's with many less features.

-The advantage of using a text editor is that you can edit files without leaving the terminal.

 ### Running Programs